 Griffin has been the leader in foreign investment in mining in China having been engaged in developing the Caijiaying zinc gold project since 1997.

 Hebei Hua Ao, was the first foreign controlled entity to receive an exploration licence in the Peoples Republic of China and the first to be awarded a new mining licence over a metal deposit in China, as well as being the first to construct a new mine.
 Griffin has been a responsible investor in China taking care of the environment and the local community.
 In November 2010 Hebei Hua Ao received the environmental award at the 2010 China Mining conference and in November 2011 the Mine Development Outstanding Achievements award at that years China Mining conference.
+In 2021, Caijiaying was granted “green Mine” certification confirming that Caijiaying operates to high safety and environmental standards.

 The Caijiaying Project Background